 Finally, we can write the minimizing $\vs$ as

 If $r$ is known, we can find the value of $\rho$ efficiently using the approach in \cite{projection06,Duchi:2008}, and thus identify the three types of entries in $\vs$.
-The threshold $\kappa$ and the solution $\vs$ can be then computed using \eqref{eq:kappa_compute} and \eqref{eq:min_s} respectively.
-According to the following lemma (proved in Appendix \ref{proof:lemma:unique_r}), we can find $r$ by checking the integers in the set $\set{1,\ldots,N}$ one by one or in parallel until the computed $(\rho, \kappa)$ satisfy the two constraints \eqref{eq:cst_r} and \eqref{eq:cst_rm1}. \begin{lemma} If the solution $\vs$ has at least one entry $s_m\in(0,1)$, there is one and only one $r\in\set{1,\ldots,N}$ that produces the $(\rho,\kappa)$ satisfying \eqref{eq:cst_r} and \eqref{eq:cst_rm1}. \end{lemma} \end{enumerate} In practice we do not know beforehand what the solution $\vs$ is like.
-Given the uniqueness of the solution, we could start by trying to look for the right $(r,\rho,\kappa)$-values.
-If they can be found, $\vs$ can then be computed using \eqref{eq:min_s}.
-If they can not be found, it means that $\vs$ contains only $[0,1]$-entries and can be obtained straightforwardly.
-The proposed approach to perform efficient projection on the $l_1$-ball with box constraints is summarized in Algorithm \ref{alg:ep_box}.
+The threshold $\kappa$ and the solution $\vs$ can be computed using \eqref{eq:kappa_compute} and \eqref{eq:min_s}.
+According to the following lemma (proved in Appendix \ref{proof:lemma:unique_r}), we can find $r$ by checking the integers in $\set{1,\ldots,N}$ one by one or in parallel until the computed $(\rho, \kappa)$ satisfy the two constraints \eqref{eq:cst_r} and \eqref{eq:cst_rm1}. \begin{lemma} If the solution $\vs$ has at least one entry $s_m\in(0,1)$, there is one and only one $r\in\set{1,\ldots,N}$ that produces the $(\rho,\kappa)$ satisfying \eqref{eq:cst_r} and \eqref{eq:cst_rm1}. \end{lemma}